AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 ## scrape_all_specific_paths.py

-Search through text files in `bella_donna`, `puella-historia`, and `MITaMa` for full paths and download them.
+Search through text files in `bella_donna`, `puella-historia`, and `MITaMa` for full png paths and download them.
 Interestingly, there were some full paths that weren't in the server e.g. `/magica/resource/image_web/regularEvent/senmetsu/common/bg_map_enemy.png` and `magica/resource/image_web/item/main/cure_ap_10.png`.
 I guess they're unimplemented features or things that were changed or removed during development.

 ## scrape_announce_common.py